powsybl/powsybl-open-rao/CONTRIBUTING.md

 - the description of the PR should be well detailed: it must be self-explanatory and detailed enough for developers and users to understand **what** has changed, **why**, and **how**
 - if the PR addresses an open issue, the **issue should be linked** in the description
-- you can open a PR even if it's not ready to merge, but in that cas you must set it as a **draft**
+- you can open a PR even if it's not ready to merge, but in that case you must set it as a **draft**
 - the PR must be **reviewed** by at least one other developer before it can be merged
 - you must add unit **tests** and/or [functional tests](tests/README.md) to your new features
 - the PR must pass a few **automatic checks** before it can be merged: build & unit tests, functional tests, sonar quality, sign-off check, doc build check